-Projects must align with one or more of the seven questions listed in the solicitation.
+Projects must align with one or more of the guiding questions listed in the solicitation.

-- Experiences that foster student competency, motivation, or persistence. - Instructional and Curricular Models - Roles of business and workforce members - Strategies for parents, mentors, & caregivers - Strategies for principals, counselors, & other school administrators - Engaging diverse underrepresented populations
+- Experiences that foster student competency, motivation, or persistence to pursue a STEMrelated career. - Instructional and Curricular Models - Roles of business and workforce members - Strategies for parents, mentors, & caregivers - Strategies for principals, counselors, & other school administrators - Engaging diverse underrepresented populations